-Buying your first home is an exciting milestone, but there are also a lot of moving parts.
-Are there any hidden problems?
-Do the utililities seem like they’re in good shape?
-A good thing for first time home buyers to take a look at is the condition of the house’s HVAC equipment.
-A furnace that’s in especially rough shape could be the difference between making an offer on a house and looking elsewhere.
+Purchasing your first home is an exciting event, but there are also a lot of moving parts.
+Are there any underlying problems?
+Do the utilities seem like they’re holding up?
+A good thing for first-time home buyers to review is the condition of the house’s HVAC heating and cooling.
+A furnace that’s in particularly rough shape can sometimes be the difference between making an offer on a house and searching elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s take a look at some of the most important things you’ll want to know about the HVAC system.

 Unless you’re already familiar with HVAC systems, you may not know what to look for.
 Luckily, there are a few pieces of information that can offer insight into the overall condition the HVAC system is in.

 What year was the equipment manufactured and installed?